Pilicirce/CodewarsExercises/README.md

 _______________________________________________

 ### Exercise 11: Sum a list but ignore any duplicates

 DESCRIPTION: Please write a function that sums a list, but ignores any duplicated items in the list.
 For instance, for the list [3, 4, 3, 6] the function should return 10, and for the list [1, 10, 3, 10, 10] the function should return 4.

 ______________________________________________________

+### Exercise 12: Count the divisors of a number

+DESCRIPTION: Count the number of divisors of a positive integer n.

+Random tests go up to n = 500000.

+Examples (input --> output)

+4 --> 3 // we have 3 divisors - 1, 2 and 4

+5 --> 2 // we have 2 divisors - 1 and 5

+12 --> 6 // we have 6 divisors - 1, 2, 3, 4, 6 and 12

+30 --> 8 // we have 8 divisors - 1, 2, 3, 5, 6, 10, 15 and 30

+Note you should only return a number, the count of divisors.
+The numbers between parentheses are shown only for you to see which numbers are counted in each case.